chempik1234/L0-wb-tech-school/docs/postgres.md

 ### SQL Scripts

-Postgres has an `init.sql` that creates 1 database and 1 user with permissions to that database.
+Postgres automatically creates 1 database and 1 user with permissions to that database.

 Names are set in .env: `POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD`